boxyhq/website/docs/directory-sync/providers/google.md

 See the [Environment Variables](/docs/directory-sync/api-reference#google-directory-sync) section to learn how to configure Jackson with these values.

-Once configuring Jackson, you can authenticate the tenants with Google OAuth and sync their Workspace directory.
+Once Jackson is configured, you can authenticate the tenants with Google OAuth and sync their Workspace directory.

 ### Schedule Sync